 Although it does not matter too much, it is an important point to consider for deep research about ABS vs PBT keycaps.
 However, if you are using double-shot keycaps or single-shot keycaps, the keypress sound changes.
-And in the sense of ABS vs PBT keycaps, either you are using double shot or single shot keycaps, PBT keycaps are a bit louder than ABS keycaps.
+And in the sense of ABS vs PBT keycaps, whether you are using double shot or single shot keycaps, PBT keycaps are a bit louder than ABS keycaps.
 Note this is a minor difference, and it can hardly affect your keyboard typing experience.

 When it comes to choosing between the two, PBT offers a little more value in terms of price and durability.
 But, if you need a comfortable feel, then ABS is a clear choice.